-The purpose of the State Compensatory Education (SCE) allotment is to provide funding to reduce disparity in performance on assessment instruments or disparity in the rates of high school completion between educationally disadvantaged students and all other students and at-risk students and all other students.
+The goal of the State Compensatory Education Program (SCE) is to provide funding to reduce disparity in performance on assessment instruments or disparity in the rates of high school completion between educationally disadvantaged students, at-risk students, and all other students.
 The purpose of the SCE program is to increase academic achievement and reduce the dropout rate for these students by providing supplemental programs and services.

-Statutes and correspondence related to the SCE program are listed below. - Look for updated links and legislation on TEA's House Bill 3 web page or visit the Texas Legislature Online Statute Lookup page.
+Statutes and correspondence related to the SCE program are listed below.
+Updated links and legislation information can be found on TEA's House Bill 3 web page and the Texas Legislature Online Statute Lookup page.

-Texas Education Code §28.0217 relates to satisfactory performance on state assessment instruments and providing accelerated instruction to certain students.
+- The Texas Education Code (TEC) §28.0217, relates to satisfactory performance on state assessment instruments and providing accelerated instruction to certain students.

-- The TEC, §29.081, defines the purpose of the program and the statutory criteria for determining whether a student is at risk of dropping out of high school.
+- The TEC, §29.081, defines the purpose of the SCE program and the statutory criteria for determining if a student is at risk of dropping out of high school.

-- The TEC §29.089, allows school districts and charter schools to fund mentoring programs with state compensatory education funds.
+- The TEC §29.089, allows school districts and charter schools to fund mentoring programs with SCE funds.

-Texas Education Code §42.152 provides the method for TEA to calculate school district and charter school allotments and establishes certain additional uses for the funds.
+- The TEC §48.104, provides the method for TEA to calculate school district and charter school allotments and establishes certain additional uses for SCE funds.

-Texas Administrative Code Title 19, Part 2, Rule §61.1027 related to the eligible student count for the compensatory education allotment.
+- 19 Texas Administrative Code (TAC) §61.1027 is related to the eligible student count for the compensatory education allotment.

 Campus and District Improvement Plans

-School districts and charter schools with an annual state compensatory allotment of $500,000 or greater must submit district and campus improvement plans to TEA on or before the date that falls 150 days after the final Texas Education Data Standards Web-Enabled Data Standards (TWEDS) midyear resubmission date.
+School districts and charter schools with an annual SCE allotment of $750,000 or greater must submit district and campus improvement plans to TEA on or before the date that falls 150 days after the final Texas Education Data Standards Web-Enabled Data Standards (TWEDS) midyear resubmission date.

-Expenditures of state compensatory education funds must: 1) support the intent and purpose of the program, 2) be allowable under statute and guidance, and 3) be directly related to specific interventions identified in the appropriate district and campus improvement plans.
+- be directly related to specific interventions identified in the appropriate district and campus improvement plans

 District and campus improvement plans must be reviewed and revised annually.
-Requirements for plans, including who should be included in the planning process, are found in TEC §11.251 for district-level planning and in TEC §11.253 for campus-level planning.
+Requirements for plans, including who should be included in the planning process, are found in the TEC §11.251, for district-level planning and the TEC §11.253, for campus-level planning.

-Plans for the 2017-2018 school year must be submitted through the AUDIT application in the TEA Login (TEAL) system on or before Monday, July 8, 2019.
-Please see the FASRG, Module 9, Pages 6-7 for specific instructions on the number and types of plans to submit.
+Plans for the 2018-2019 school year must be submitted through the AUDIT application in the TEA Login (TEAL) system on or before Friday, July 31, 2020.

-Refer to pages 6-7 in the Financial Accountability System Resource Guide, Section 9.2.3 for more detailed information about the campus and district improvement plans and charter instructional plans.
+Refer to the Financial Accountability System Resource Guide (FASRG) Module 6, Section 6.2.2 for more detailed information about the campus and district improvement plans and charter instructional plans.

 Other Contacts and Resources

-Uploading district and campus improvement plans in TEAL's AUDITS
+uploading district and campus improvement plans in TEAL's AUDIT